ManicodeSecurity/Android-Attack-Defense/004-Hardcoded-Secrets/README.md

 Open up DVIA in the emulator and navigate to `2.
 Hardcoding Issues - Part 1`

 Enter a value in the vendor key input box and observe what happens.

-### Challenge
-Using our decompiled application in JD-GUI, can you find where the hardcoded credentials for the vendor key is are located?
+Using our decompiled application in JD-GUI, can you find where the hardcoded credentials for the vendor key are located and what line of code is responsible for the issue?